 Another trip and a return to Thailand, wild Thailand to be exact, because on this occasion we weren’t exactly treated to sunshine and blue skies that you can expect with the popular tourist Country.
 This time from the moment our AirAsia flight landed at the Phuket International Airport it was nothing but grey skies and heavy rain.

-With the first few days affected by weather and another sick in bed, I was not about to let the situation get the best of me and the first trip to Khao Lak was not going to be ruined, so I soldiered on and made sure I got the most out of the unfortunate circumstances in the great country of Thailand.
+With the first few days affected by weather and another day sick in bed, I was not about to let the situation get the best of me and the first trip to Khao Lak was not going to be ruined.
+Therefore, I soldiered on and made sure I got the most out of the unfortunate circumstances in the great country of Thailand.

-Highlights of Khao Lak Diaries – First Edition – Wild Thailand
+Highlights of Khao Lak Diaries – 1st Edtion – Wild Thailand

 A family trip to Thailand requires a fine family resort, and Mai Khao Lak Beach Resort delivered in spades.
 Large stylish rooms, hundreds of metres of swimming pools, kids club for the children, an adult only Rooftop Bar and seven dining options of Thai and Western Cuisines.

-The resort had a little of everything for everyone, where the kids were spoilt with an array of activities and adults could enjoy luxury with a pampering of the highest of standards.
+The Mai Khao Lak Resort had a little of everything for everyone, where the kids were spoilt with an array of activities and adults could enjoy luxury with the pampering of the highest of standards.
 All with a suitable location by the beach with plenty of entertainment happening nearby.
 Oh, and a two-bedroom hotel room made sure there was a little separation from the kids for cuddle time at night.

 Khao Lak is around 90-minutes north of the Island of Phuket, and a lot quieter than its popular neighbour.
 Khao Lak is known for its wonderful beaches, gorgeous sunsets, a vibrant town centre, relaxed locals and luxury beachside resorts.